 Babyletto’s 3-in-1 Lolly Crib is my favorite crib in terms of design and thanks to its low legs it has a low profile ideal for shorter folks like me.
 It has contrasting spindles and frame (the spindles are always natural pine, while the rest of the crib can be white, black, or grey), rounded edges, and tapered, peg-like feet that feel sturdy and don’t stick out in such a way that an exhausted parent might trip over them in a dark nursery at 2am.

-- Minimalist design means it doesn’t feel quite so imposing and large as many other cribs
+Highlights: Crib has a low profile that’s ideal for shorter individuals.
+Minimalist design means it doesn’t feel quite so imposing and large as many other cribs.
+Great crib choice for twins.

 |Country of Origin:||Taiwan|